Kentucky Forward Plan

 Lower taxes for many working families with a 15% state Earned Income Tax Credit

-An EITC for working parents of families earning up to about $40,000 would put more than $100 million a year back into the pockets of those working families.
+A state EITC for working families earning up to about $47,000 would put about $132 million a year back into the pockets of those working families, and back into our local economies.